fitian-omar/computes_ethics/_pages/casestudy.md

 Large Language Models are built through a multi-stage process each of which introduces risks of ethical and epistemic biases.

+Firslty, training data can be biased.
 LLMs are trained on enormous text datasets drawn from web pages, books, Wikipedia, academic papers, news articles, and social media posts.
 According to W3Techs, the internet's "relevant web," a network of webpages whose content is meaningful, is at least 50% in English.
 ChatGPT's training dataset is 93% English, according to Gillings.
-Because most digitized and accessible material online is Anglophone and Western, the resulting corpus overrepresents Western liberal, secular, and capitalist worldviews while underrepresenting oral, non-Western, or indigenous epistemologies.
+Because most digitised and accessible material online is Anglophone and Western, the resulting training data overrepresents Western liberal, secular, and capitalist worldviews while underrepresenting oral, non-Western, or indigenous epistemologies.

 Even when multilingual data are included, the quality and quantity of translations vary drastically, introducing translation bias.
 English concepts are treated as linguistic and moral “defaults,” while non-English expressions of ethics, religion, or emotion are often flattened or mistranslated.
-AI models do not critically assess interpretations or hermeneutics of translation.

-Data filtering removes explicit hate speech, violence, or misinformation, which improves safety but also constructs moral boundaries on what is harmful, acceptable, and rational.
+Data filtering removes explicit hate speech, violence, or misinformation, which improves safety but also constructs boundaries on what is harmful, acceptable, and rational.
 These judgments reflect the moral frameworks of a limited group of engineers, not global consensus.
-While on that note, a global consesus is not possible nor should necessarily be the goal.
-Further problematising this is incorrect or misleading labels.
-For example, a UK
+While on that note, a global consesus is not possible nor should necessarily be regarded as knowledge.
+Further problematising filtering is incorrect or misleading labels.
+For example, a UK-based activist organisation, PalAction, has been recently designated as a terrorist organisation for vandalising properties of weapon manufacturers while protesting the Gaza genocide.

-Pre-Training: Predictive Language Modeling

-The model learns to predict the next word (token) in a sequence based on probabilities computed from billions of examples.

-This process builds what Agbon (2024) calls a Technical–Epistemic–Linguistic Substrate (TELS): the technical architecture (e.g., Transformer networks), the epistemic logic (data-driven inductivism), and the linguistic norms (grammar and style) that together shape the machine’s “voice.”
+Models learn to predict the next word (token) in a sequence based on probabilities computed from billions of examples.
+Agbon calls this process a Technical–Epistemic–Linguistic Substrate (TELS): the technical architecture (e.g., Transformer networks), the epistemic logic (data-driven inductivism), and the linguistic norms (grammar and style) that together shape the machine’s “voice.”

 Because prediction is guided by statistical frequency rather than truth or moral reasoning, the model tends to reproduce what is most recurrent, not what is most just or true.
 It operationalizes empiricism without ethics—a pattern that privileges dominant discourse and marginalizes the rare or dissenting one.